Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/db/layers.md

 - `ProxyMapRequests` - A Boolean indicating if all GetMap requests should be proxied via the [application proxy](../db/proxy.md).
 Only use this if a remote layer can't handle CORS requests (errors will appear in the console and layer control when using this layer if this is the case).
 See [Proxying](../db/proxy.md) for more details
 - `ProxyMetaRequests` - As above, but related to all metadata and query requests, such as `GetCapabilities` and `GetFeatureInfo`.
 See [Proxying](../db/proxy.md) for more details
 - `LayerDisclaimerId` - An optional `Id` from the [`Layer Disclaimers`](#layer-disclaimers) table that defines which disclaimer to show for this layer.
 Leave blank for no disclaimer
+- `RefreshInterval` - Optional.
+How often this layer should automatically refresh with new data from the server, in seconds.

 #### Info Templates